oketaiwoesther/Lita-Final-Sales-Project/README.md

 10. Calculate the percentage of total sales contributed by each region.
 11. Identify products with no sales in the last quarter.
 12. Create a dashboard that visualizes the insights found in Excel and SQL.
 The dashboard should include a sales overview, top-performing products, and regional breakdowns.

+### Key Metrics
+- Revenue: Some of the Revenue column group by Region
+- Unit Sold: Some of the Units sold grouped by region
+- Average Revenue: Calculated as Total Revenue/Tota Units sold for each region to measure the revenue efficiency

+### How To Used The Data

 ### Data Cleaning and Preparation
 At the beginning of data cleaning and preparation, we carry out the following steps: